|

 General Order in Starfleet - an instruction to not

-interfere in the affairs of less developed civilizations.
+interfere in the affairs of other civilizations.

 have not yet acquired warp drive (and thus the capability